Shop by Room ➜ Nursery and Kids Room ➜ Play Mats

 There is a lot of healthwashing when it comes to kid and baby products!
 Beware of “non toxic” descriptions without proof to back it up.

 I don’t recommend any play mats made with memory foam (read more on my Foam guide here), EVA foam without testing showing it’s formamide free, “vegan leather,” and “premium” or other proprietary foams without details about what they really are.
-As always, you can read more below, too.
+You can read lots more on this in the FAQ below :)

 Copenhagen Kid Formamide Free EVA Play Mat